nosoop/SM-TFCWXBaseAttributes/README.md

   - Viewmodels are applied on weapon switch.
 - Attribute value is a full path to a model file (e.g. `models/weapons/.../c_myweapon.mdl`).

+It also implements `arm model override`, which allows for visual replacements of the arm models.
+Animations are inherited from the original arms.
+This is quite cursed.

 [File Precacher]: https://forums.alliedmods.net/showpost.php?p=2634602&postcount=484

 ## License